Eru, Estonia

 Eru is a village in Haljala Parish, Lääne-Viru County, in northern Estonia, on the territory of Lahemaa National Park.
-It's situated on the southeastern coast of the Eru Bay (part of the Gulf of Finland), just west of Võsu and southwest of Käsmu and Käsmu Peninsula.
 Eru has a population of 28 (as of 2006).

+Geography

-The southern half of the Lake Käsmu is located on the territory of Eru village.
-The territory is also bordered by the Käsmu Bay to the northeast.
+Eru is located on the southeastern coast of Eru Bay (part of the Gulf of Finland), just west of Võsu and southwest of Käsmu and the Käsmu Peninsula.
+The southern half of Lake Käsmu is located in the village's territory.
+The village's territory is also bordered by Käsmu Bay to the northeast.

-Writer Jaan Kruusvall (1940–2012) was born in Eru.
-Former Prime Minister of Estonia Edgar Savisaar lives in Hundisilma farmstead in Eru village.
+Notable people

+Notable people that were born or lived in Eru include the following: